Female body shape: Waist–hip ratio

 Compared to males, females generally have relatively narrow waists and large buttocks, and this along with wide hips make for a wider hip section and a lower waist–hip ratio.
 Research shows that a waist–hip ratio (WHR) for a female very strongly correlates to the perception of attractiveness.
 Women with a 0.7 WHR (waist circumference that is 70% of the hip circumference) are rated more attractive by men in various cultures.
 Such diverse beauty icons as Marilyn Monroe, Sophia Loren and the Venus de Milo have ratios around 0.7; this is a typical ratio in Western art.
 In other cultures, preferences vary, ranging from 0.6 in China, to 0.8 or 0.9 in parts of South America and Africa, and divergent preferences based on ethnicity, rather than nationality, have also been noted.

 Anthropologists and behaviorists have discovered evidence that the WHR is a significant measure for female attractiveness.

 Many studies indicate that WHR correlates with female fertility, leading some to speculate that its use as a sexual selection cue by men has an evolutionary basis.
 However it is also suggested that the evident relationships between WHR-influencing hormones and survival-relevant traits such as competitiveness and stress tolerance may give a preference for higher waist–hip ratios its own evolutionary benefit.
 That, in turn, may account for the cross-cultural variation observed in actual average waist–hip ratios and culturally preferred waist-to-hip ratios for women.

 WHR has been found to be a more efficient predictor of mortality in older people than waist circumference or body mass index (BMI).

+Waist-height ratio

+A person's "waist-height ratio" (WHtR), is defined as their waist circumference divided by their height, both measured in the same units.
+It is used as a predictor of obesity-related cardiovascular disease.
+The WHtR is a measure of the distribution of body fat.
+Higher values of WHtR indicate higher risk of obesity-related cardiovascular diseases; it is correlated with abdominal obesity.
+In September 2022, the UK's National Institute for Health and Care Excellence (a government body) announced new guidelines which suggested that all adults "ensure their waist size is less than half their height in order to help stave off serious health problems".
+This guideline is independent of gender.